These Chocolate Dipped Brownies are heart-shaped for a fun sweet treat for Valentine’s Day!

 Whenever I want to make a boatload of brownies that are super fudgy and awesome, I bake my version of Ina Garten’s Outrageous Brownies.
-It makes a nice big pan of brownies at the perfect thickness for cutting into, and when refrigerated they become firm enough to make clean cuts for making chocolate dipped brownies.
-Plus they’re all-around delicious and fudgy- one of my favorite brownie recipes for sure.
-(I left out the oreos for this project.)
+It makes a nice big pan of brownies that are the perfect thickness for cutting into And when refrigerated, these brownies become firm enough to make clean cuts for making chocolate dipped brownies.
+Plus they’re all-around delicious- one of my favorite brownie recipes for sure.

-Prepare the brownies as directed… leave out the oreos.
-I wouldn’t try to put this one in a 9×13 pan- the brownies will be too thick.
-If you don’t have a 1/2-sheet pan, you could try a 9×13 and an 8×8-inch pan.
+Prepare the brownies as directed in the recipe.
+I wouldn’t try to put the brownie batter in a 9×13 pan- the brownies will be far too thick.
+If you don’t have a 1/2-sheet pan, you could try dividing the batter between a 9×13-inch pan and an 8×8-inch pan.
 It’s easiest if you line the pan with parchment or foil so it’s easier to get the brownies out later.
 The brownies are refrigerated after baking.

 A 2-inch heart-shaped cutter is perfect for this project.
 Place the whole slab of brownies on a large cutting board and start cutting out hearts.